 And just as customer experience professionals optimise customer journeys for better customer engagement, your role as HR manager is to create an optimal employee experience.
 And with it, happier and more productive employers, higher retention rates, and lower turnover follow suit.

-Key take away: For companies in high-tech sectors where the war for talent rages on, or for those in industries such as healthcare or aged care services where jobs like nursing require specialised skills but do not offer overly attractive compensation, the employee experience has the potential to become a major competitive advantage.
+Key take away: The employee experience has the potential to become a major competitive advantage for companies in high-tech sectors where the war for talent rages on, or for those in industries such as healthcare or aged care services which require specialised skills but don’t offer overly attractive compensation.

 Offering a superior employee experience can help you attract and retain the best talent.
 Just as optimising the customer journey leads to satisfied customers, a great employee experience produces satisfied employees.

 It’s no secret that millennials and Gen Z crave opportunities to learn and grow.
 It’s one major factor that sets them apart from other generations.
 According to Gallup analytics, millennials and Gen Z rank opportunities to learn and grow in a job above everything else.